Satsuma Rebellion: Aftermath

-Organization of the Satsuma forces

-The Satsuma samurai were initially organized into six battalions of 2,000 men each.
-Each battalion was divided into ten companies of 200 men.
-On its march to Kumamoto castle, the army was divided into three divisions; a vanguard of 4,000 men, the main division of 4,000 men, and a rearguard of 2,000 men.
-In addition, there were 200 artillerymen and 1,200 laborers.
-In April 1877, Saigō reorganized the army into nine infantry units of 350 to 800 men each.

-The samurai were armed with traditional weapons including katanas, naginata and yari polearms, yumi bows, and Sengoku era gunpowder weapons such as tanegashima, bajō-zutsu, and wooden cannons.

-Modern weapons were also used such as the Smith & Wesson Model No. 2 Army, Colt M1861 Navy, and the Russian Model 1857 Six Line muzzleloading rifles that could fire approximately one round per minute.
-Their artillery consisted of 28 5-pounders, two 16-pounders, and 30 mortars.

 Name

-In English, the most common name for the war is the "Satsuma Rebellion".
+In English, the most common name for the war is "Satsuma Rebellion".
 Mark Ravina, the author of The Last Samurai: The Life and Battles of Saigo Takamori, argued that "Satsuma Rebellion" is not the best name for the war because the English name does not well represent the war and its Japanese name.
 Ravina said that the war's scope was much farther than Satsuma, and he characterizes the event as being closer to a civil war than a rebellion.
-Ravina prefers the English name "War of the Southwest."
+Ravina prefers the English name "War of the Southwest".

+In popular culture

+Western interpretations include the 2003 American film The Last Samurai directed by Edward Zwick, which combines into a single narrative historical situations belonging both to the Boshin War, the Satsuma Rebellion, and other similar uprisings of ex-samurai during the early Meiji period.

+The song "Shiroyama" on the album The Last Stand by the Swedish power metal band Sabaton is about the Satsuma rebellion.